davadazaita/davadazaita/README.md

 ---

+Author Biography

+Dr. David Ben Zaita received the Ph.D. degree in Computer Science from the Royal Federal University of the Daua (RFUD).
+His research interests include operating system architecture, artificial intelligence, formal verification, and multidimensional computing paradigms.
+He has published extensively in the fields of microkernel design, expert systems, and cognitive computing architectures.

+---

 **OBS0: BLACK CODE SAUSAGE**

 It is very common to make the code sausage, that is, a mixture of GNU GCC ANSI C89/90 within the GNU Assembly